 In 2015-16 I worked in a small and well-resourced school in Andorra, where I got the opportunity to use an online platform to create lessons based on current news, viral videos and the kinds of social memes that get students talking.
-After that I spent three years as an Academic Co-ordinator for a company based in England.
+After that I spent three years as an Academic Co-ordinator for a company based in Canterbury, England.
 We sent teachers out all around Europe to teach short courses in state and private schools, and my role was to equip them with all the information and resources they would need.

 I’m Ayah.
 I’ve been working in the educational games industry since 2011, including projects for companies such as Nickelodeon, Lexitoys and Odyssey Toys.
 I’ve always been interested in education and psychology and I’ve tutored kids in mathematics, electronics, Arabic and English.
 In my spare time I’ve also volunteered to help kids with learning difficulties and written and designed campaign materials to raise awareness of mental health.